 Corruption, at all levels, is deep seated almost to the extent of being systematic and woven into accepted procedural norms.
 Social, economic and infrastructure provision typically break down at the interface between elected officials and the civil service.
 Civil service structures are typically large and bureaucratic with civil servants accounting for some 13% of the total working population.
-Property valuation controls differentiating full house to see that it’s seen as cost in the current zone field.
+The reason that Property valuation controls for making a better way in doing the valuation process will result in profit.

 FHowever, policies and plans can be easily set aside by powerful political influences.
 Concern and controversy mounted in the latter part of 1997 as the country approached the late-called December 28th Election.
 The re-election of the KANU administration, headed by President Moi, for a consecutive and (for Moi) final term, was inevitably not welcomed universally.

 The Nairobi real estate market has been a direct beneficiary as a result of the city’s growing regional, perhaps wider, dominance of a more freely trading environment.
 A more liberalized trading environment has fostered a significant expansion in stock market activity over the past 3-4 years.
-The number of share transactions on the Nairobi Stock Exchange has roughly quadrupled since 1994 and is up by nearly a factor of ten on the volumes recorded at the start of this decade (see Figure 4).
+The addition of this capability is the final link in the chain to enable Jones Lang LaSalle to provide a complete end-to-end service for our corporate, investor and government clients.

 However, the current rate environment means that the returns on cash can exceed those on property by a substantial margin.
-Trade patterns in and out of Kenya have changed dramatically over the past five years as a result.
+Falling in line with the records being achieved in the retail asset investment market, Sydney prime office yields will hit 16 year lows of below 6% within the next quarter.
 Exports to the Far East and Australasia have however, now overtaken Europe and represent the country’s second most important export market.
-In terms of imports, reforms in South Africa have created a dramatic influx of South African goods and services.
-From negligible levels five years ago, South African imports now rank second only to the UK and Japan in value terms.
+Mr Penn says that in addition to the growing domestic appetite, new international investors are entering the market.
 Shifting trade patterns have had a direct impact on the property market in all 0sectors.

 If the political arena settles, the country’s economic prospects could look increasingly positive.
 New investment, to take advantage of new markets and opportunities, will continue to strengthen the property sector in the years ahead.
 Kenya’s current National Development Plan (1997- 2000), produced by the Government, is more international and commercial than previous Plans and is also more positive than at any other point this decade.

 Whilst this creates a substantial investment trading market and also means that institutional portfolios contain a spread of assets across different centers and sectors, the fact that most assets are concentrated within Kenya leaves the institutions with vulnerable risk- return horizons.
 Portfolio diversification and spread of risk outside Kenya are thus two issues currently facing the market, although the Insurance Act does not permit the investment of Insurance Funds outside Keyna.
-Our licensed valuers Completing all the transactions related valuation solutions for buying or selling properties.
+Our licensed valuers are capable and talented enough to tackle their clients process.